Corticobasal degeneration: Apraxia

 Ideomotor apraxia (IMA), although clearly present in CBD, often manifests atypically due to the additional presence of bradykinesia and rigidity in those individuals exhibiting the disorders.
 The IMA symptom in CBD is characterized by the inability to repeat or mimic particular movements (whether significant or random) both with or without the implementation of objects.
 This form of IMA is present in the hands and arms, while IMA in the lower extremities may cause problems with walking.
 Those with CBD that exhibit IMA may appear to have trouble initiating walking, as the foot may appear to be fixed to floor.
 This can cause stumbling and difficulties in maintaining balance.
 IMA is associated with deterioration in the premotor cortex, parietal association areas, connecting white matter tracts, thalamus, and basal ganglia.
 Some individuals with CBD exhibit limb-kinetic apraxia, which involves dysfunction of finer motor movements often performed by the hands and fingers.

 Aphasia

-Aphasia in CBD is revealed through the inability to speak or a difficulty in initiating spoken dialogue and falls under the non-fluent (as opposed to fluent or flowing) subtype of the disorder.
-This may be related to speech impairment such as dysarthria, and thus is not a true aphasia, as aphasia is related to a change in language function, such as difficulty retrieving words or putting words together to form meaningful sentences.
-The speech and/or language impairments in CBD result in disconnected speech patterns and the omission of words.
-Individuals with this symptom of CBD often lose the ability to speak as the disease progresses.
+One or more of the following problems occurs in approximately half of the people with CBD.
+The symptoms are usually progressive, and can result in a complete loss of the ability to communicate.
+The presence or absence of these symptoms can help a neurologist make a more accurate diagnosis.
+Aphasia can be accompanied by dysarthria, Apraxia of speech, and cognitive problems.
+Aphasia is defined as difficulty with: speaking, understanding language, reading, and writing.

+Aphasia can result in difficulty understanding more complex sentences, difficulty understanding articles or books, being unable to say specific words, using non-words and not recognizing it, long pauses trying to speak, abandoning speaking attempts, and difficulty spelling.
+Dysarthria is defined as weakness of the muscles associated with speaking including the mouth, throat, and breathing muscles.
+This results in slurred speech, speech that is too slow or too fast, and distorted or missing sounds in words.
+Apraxia of speech is defined as a disruption in the brain's ability to plan the movements needed to say words, resulting in difficulty initiating speech, errors in the sounds themselves, and errors sequencing the sounds or syllables in words.
+Apraxia causes long pauses trying to start speaking, an inability to start a word, oral groping, and mixed up sounds in words.
+Cognitive problems include but are not limited to memory loss, difficulty organizing thoughts, impulsivity, difficulty doing calculations, or difficulty planning, prioritizing, or self monitoring.

+Another related problem is swallowing difficulty, called dysphagia.
+Dysphagia is diagnosed by x-ray or endoscopy of the throat while swallowing.
+Swallowing problems can progressively worsen, which compromises nutrition, hydration, and pulmonary health.
+Dysphagia can cause aspiration pneumonia, which is the leading cause of death in people with Parkinson's and PD+Plus disorders doi:10.1038/s41598-021-86011-w.
+Treatment for these problems can be addressed in speech and language therapy by a speech-language pathologist.